Video shows bystander killed in Orlando police chase was pinned under officer’s car for 15 minutes

 One officer’s body camera video shows first responders using power tools to try and free Neal from underneath the unmarked Orlando police Ford F-150.

-According to the time stamped body camera video, 15 minutes pass from the time Neal was struck to when he was freed.
+According to the time-stamped body camera video, 15 minutes passed from the time Neal was struck to when he was freed.

 Florida Highway Patrol troopers said Neal was hit first by a man on the run and then again seconds later by OPD officer Christopher Moulton.